reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ```
 Inside `try` definition, we assigned our previously created reader to the new variable.
 Now we know that our reader will get closed every time.

-To read more about the try-with-resources feature please refer to [the oracle page.](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html)
+To read more about the try-with-resources feature please refer to the [docs](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html).

 ### Diamond Syntax with Inner Anonymous Classes
-#### What Java 9 Fixed
 Before Java 9 we couldn't use a diamond operator inside the inner anonymous class.

 For our example, we will create an abstract class `AppendingString`.
 It has only one method that appends two strings with `-` between them.